Tobacco Smokers and Survivors To Share $600 Million in Florida

 A Miami-Dade Circuit Court judge ruled Friday that Engle Trust Fund set up by tobacco companies will be distributed to thousands, including clients of Farah & Farah and Wilner Block.
 The distribution will be equally divided rather than based on the severity of illness.
 Judge David C. Miller said individual trials would take too much time.

-Smokers must have been diagnosed with a smoking-related illnesses before November 21, 1996.
+Smokers must have been diagnosed with a smoking-related illness before November 21, 1996.
 A previous jury ruling established those injuries include lung cancer, chronic obstructive pulmonary disease (COPD) and emphysema.

 Knowing they would be on the hook for some damages, the tobacco companies put up $700 million to benefit smokers.
 That has turned to $800 million with interest.
 On Friday the judge ruled that Stanley and Susan Rosenblatt, the attorneys who brought the Engle case, should receive more than $200 million for their work over the 15 years.